The official threatening notice from the town about sea turtle lights.

 There's a website you can go now and calculate your own carbon footprint.

-The average residential customer who volunteers for the program will spend an estimated $4.31 cents every month with the exact figure based on how much electricity and natural gas the person uses.
+The average residential customer who volunteers for the program will spend an estimated $4.31 every month with the exact figure based on how much electricity and natural gas the person uses.

-Businesses that buy power from PGE also can participate.
+Businesses that buy power from PG ⁇ E also can participate.

-So you volunteer to calculate and offset the amount of carbon dioxide that your power supply produces, and if you volunteer to do this, you will get charged an estimated $4.31 cents every month for the privilege.
+And if you volunteer to do this, you will get charged an estimated $4.31 every month for the privilege.

 And if you care more, you can give more.